Businessman drags Asamoah Gyan, Baffour Gyan to police for seizing articulated truck

 Source: www.ghanaweb.com

-A report of wrongful possession has been filed at the Mile 7 police station in Accra against two of Ghana’s celebrated footballers, Asamoah Gyan and Baffour Gyan.
+A report of wrongful possession of property has been filed at the Mile 7 police station in Accra against two of Ghana’s celebrated footballers, Asamoah Gyan and Baffour Gyan.

 A New Crusading Guide publication on Friday, June 16, 2023, indicates that a businessman by the name of Emmanuel Bonfeh has reported the two brothers, who are owners of sachet water firm Paradise Mineral Water Company, to the police for allegedly stealing his Articulator truck.